EDUC 301/401 INTRODUCTION TO EDUCATION (3CR)

 EDUC 386/486 INTRODUCTION TO INSTRUCTIONAL TECHNOLOGY (3 CR)

 This course is designed to address the basic technology skills which are required of all teachers.
 The course uses both concept and project based learning activities.
 Each of the projects is centered on a set of activities designed to allow students to demonstrate a particular subset of competencies.
-The course will not always provide step by step directions for completing projects; instead it will promote the use of existing information and resources to allow students to develop the ability to learn new technology independently.
-Each of the projects wil also contain the opportunity for the student to reflect on how the technology impacts their teaching.
+The course will promote the use of existing information and resources to allow students to develop the ability to learn new technology independently.

 EDUC 325 SPECIAL METHODS I (2CR)

 This methods course is designed for licensure candidates in secondary and Multi-Age areas.
 It emphasizes the methods inherent in teaching the subject area of licensure.
 The first of two courses, EDUC 325 features a weekly placement in a local high school where students experience guided observations, assisting the classroom teacher, introductory lesson design and teaching.
 Students receive guidance and mentoring from a master high school teacher and a CWRU faculty member in the discipline.
 Prereq: EDUC 301, EDUC 304, EDUC 338 and acceptance into the Teacher Education major.

 EDUC 326 SPECIAL METHODS II (2CR)